Data API gives access to public data of your website, such as comments, pages, and users. All

 key.
 You can find your data API key in the Console.
 In the Data API request, add your API key as

-query parameter along with other parameters.
+the api_key query parameter along with other parameters.

 Client-side: You can access the Data API from your front-end using Javascript.
 This is secured by the HTTP Referer header.
 The domains you access the API should be added to allowed domains in the Console.
 Hyvor Talk will reject requests from other domains.
 To enable client-side access, use the API public access settings in the Console.
 No API key is required for client-side access.